Election in the Church

 The four Church Districts of RCH

 The Bishop and the Lay President represent the District together.
-They supervise the congregations, presbyteries, and their church officials; implement the decisions of the boards and decision-making bodies of the District and those of the General Synod.
-Among others, they convene and conduct the meetings of the Church District assembly, coordinate the work of building up the church in their own District, they visit congregations, oversee educational institutions, preserve church archives and heritage in their area, and manage finances and assets of their District.
+They supervise the congregations, presbyteries, and their church officials, and implement the decisions of the boards and decision-making bodies of the District and those of the General Synod.
+Among others, they convene and conduct the meetings of the Church District assembly, coordinate the work of building up the church in their District, visit congregations, oversee educational institutions, preserve church archives and heritage in their area, and manage finances and assets of their District.

-In addition, the Bishop authorizes students of theology who pass their ordination (second pastorals qualification) exam successfully, to perform the pastoral ministry.
+In addition, the Bishop authorizes students of theology who pass their ordination (second pastorals qualification) exam successfully to perform the pastoral ministry.
 The Bishop appoints pastors serving in mission and Church institutions, assigns assistant and associate pastors, and reports to the District Assembly.

 Members and Duties of the General Synod